aperullo/dockerization/readme.md

 COPY build/libs/gs-rest-service-0.1.0.jar /app.jar
 ```

-The next line is basically documentation for what ports others can interact with this container at.
+The next line is documentation for what ports others can interact with this container at.
 ```
 EXPOSE 8080
 ```